Lancashire dialect: Other research

 Academic analysis of the corpus of Lancashire dialect writing and poetry has continued into the 21st century.
 Areas of research include identifying the syntax of the dialect, methods of oral performance, the lexicography of dialect words, and the relationship between dialect and social class in the United Kingdom.

 Culture

 Poetry and other literature

 Graham Shorrocks wrote that Lancashire has been the county with the strongest tradition of dialect poetry since the mid-19th century.
-Many of these gave commentaries on the poverty of the working class at the time and occasional political sentiments: for example, the ballad Joan of Grinfilt portrayed an unemployed handloom worker who would rather die as a soldier in a foreign war than starve at home.
+Many of these gave commentaries on the poverty of the working class at the time and occasional political sentiments: for example, the ballad Jone o Grinfilt portrayed an unemployed handloom worker who would rather die as a soldier in a foreign war than starve at home.
 Vicinus argued that, after 1870, dialect writing declined in quality owing to "clichés and sentimentality".
 Writing in 1999, Shorrocks argues that "Many dialect writers nowadays cannot speak dialect, or cannot speak it in any convincing fashion, and much of what is written seems exhausted, poor, and, crucially, detached from living speech.
+Lancashire dialect writing, at least in the nineteenth and the early twentieth century, often drew on Lancashire folklore.

 The Lancashire Authors Association was founded in 1909 and still exists for writers in the dialect, producing an annual paper called The Record.